ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

     public void Dispose()
         => this.Service.ListHasChanged -= OnListChanged;

 }
 ```

 ### Paging and Sorting

-Paging and sorting is implemented by a `RecordPager` class that resides in the ControllerService.
-There are UI components that interact with the `RecordPager`: `DataPagingControl` and `SortControl`.
+Paging and sorting is implemented by a `RecordPager` class that is part of the ViewService.  `DataPagingControl` and `SortControl` are UI components that interact with the `RecordPager`.

 You can see `DataPagingControl` in use in a list form - here in the left side of a button row at the bottom of the form